 These tests are conducted on a weekly basis from two different sampling sites.
 One sample is taken from New Denver while another is taken from the Denver Siding.
-Water samples are collected alternately from the Village Office, the Nikkei Internment Memorial Centre, and the Slocan Community Health Centre (Hospital).
+Water samples are collected alternately from the Village Office, the Nikkei Internment Memorial Centre, the Slocan Community Health Centre and the new, year round public washroom facility in Centennial Park..
 These sites provide representative, "end of line" samples for each sector in the distribution system.
 Denver Siding samples are taken from private residences.
 Water samples are sent to Passmore Laboratories for testing.
 Passmore Laboratories then send the water sample reports to the Village and to IHA to be reviewed for anomalies.
 The Village compiles the results and in addition to other pertinent information then sends a monthly report to IHA.